Fernando Fiore: Early television career

-In 1988, Fiore moved to Miami, Florida, where he worked as a reporter for the news magazine program Día a Día.
+In 1988, Fiore moved to Miami, Florida, where he worked in TELEMUNDO NETWORK as a reporter for the news magazine program “Día a Día”, Telemundo Deportes, show business show “Estrenos y Estrellas” and the game show “La Feria de la Alegría”.
 He moved to New York City the following year and started working as a news anchor for its local Univision station, including coverage of the FIFA World Cup in 1990.
 Fiore later moved back to Miami and did sports coverage for the Univision network.
 In 1992, he created and hosted the hidden-camera prank show Lente Loco.
 Cuban model Odalys Garcia joined the show as co-host later in its first season.
 By 1993, Fiore left Lente Loco to work on other projects at Univision and was replaced by George Ortuzar.
 From 1995 to 1998, Fiore hosted the travel series Fuera de Serie alongside Sofia Vergara.